Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Exercise Questions.md

 FASTA

 ### Name two databases for proteins
-- SwissProt for protein sequences
+- UniProt / SwissProt for protein sequences
 - PDB for protein structures

 ### Why do we want to align sequences?